Skip to main content

 • A large water container (for transporting water)

-Top Tip: bringing pre-cooked and frozen meals can make cooking onsite much quicker, and having them in your cool box will keep other things cold.
-You can freeze some drinks to keep them cold too!
+Top Tip: Bringing pre-cooked and frozen meals can make cooking onsite much quicker, and having them in your cool box will keep other things cold too.
+You can even freeze some drinks to help keep everything chilled!

 Comfort/Fun Items

-The following items are not strictly necessary but have been recommended by previous campers to make your camping experience more comfortable and fun!
+These aren't strictly necessary, but they've been recommended by Camp Kindling families over the years to make your experience more comfortable and fun!

 • Trolley (can be used for carrying things and for kids to snooze in with some blankets)

-• Earplugs and sleeping masks (if you are easily disturbed by noise at night or light in the morning)
+• Earplugs and sleeping masks (if you're easily disturbed by noise at night or light in the morning)

-• Toys and books (a few small ones for your tent to distract the kids if you need)
+• Toys and books (a few small ones for your tent to keep the kids entertained during downtime)

-• Disposable or instant cameras (give one to each kid to document their weekend)
+• Disposable or instant cameras (give one to each child to document their weekend)

-• Carabiners and paracord or bungee cord (can be very useful for attaching things like camping mugs to your belt or daypack)
+• Carabiners and paracord or bungee cord (handy for attaching things like camping mugs to your belt or daypack)

-• Picnic blanket (there are plenty of picnic benches around camp but having a picnic blanket allows you to park up anywhere you fancy for a sit down)
+• Picnic blanket (there are plenty of picnic benches around camp, but having your own blanket lets you park up anywhere you fancy for a sit-down)

-• Walkie Talkies can be great fun and come in handy if your kids get a bit lost
+• Walkie-talkies can be great fun and come in handy if your kids wander a bit too far

 • A roll of gaffer or duct tape can fix a lot of things when camping